kubeflow/manifests/proposals/20220926-contrib-component-guidelines.md

 2. There must be an OWNERS file with at least 2 users
 3. The component must work with the latest version of Kubeflow, and its dependencies
+4. There must be an `UPGRADE.md` file that documents any instructions users need to follow when applying manifests of a newer version

 At this point we don't want to provide too much of a strict structure for the README.
 Developers are free to expose any other information in the README that